balazs-szalai/Taichi-AOT-on-Android---detailed-guide-for-beginners/README.md

     pip install scikit-build

 Then aquire an Android NDK for arm compilation.
-You can either download it form the internet or use the NDK coming with Buildozer (therefore it might be a good idea to set up buildozer now).
+You can either download it form the internet or use the NDK coming with Buildozer (therefore it is recommended to set up Buildozer now and try to build it).
 Create a variable for the NDK root folder for example:

     export ANDROID_NDK_ROOT=$HOME/.buildozer/android/platform/android-ndk-r25b
 You should use your own file path for the NDK root folder.